telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5.md

 ## Demo project

-A full example can be found in the installation folder of Telerik Reporting: C:\Program Files (x86)\Progress\Telerik Reporting {Version}\Examples\CSharp\.NET 5\RestServiceCorsNet5Demo.
+A full example can be found in the installation folder of Telerik Reporting:

+	`C:\Program Files (x86)\Progress\Telerik Reporting {Version}\Examples\CSharp\.NET 5\ReportingRestServiceCorsDemo\CSharp.Net5.ReportingRestServiceCorsDemo`

 ## Enable Cross-Origin Resource Sharing (CORS) (Optional)

 You may need to enable [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), for example, if you use the REST Service from clients hosted in different domains.

 Add the following code to the *ConfigureServices* method of the *Startup.cs* file to add a new CORS policy for the REST Service: